 Home Assistant has a lot of information in their support knowledge base.
 There’s a lot of technicalities involved with setting up your device.
 Check the site for support on your thermostat.

 There is a section for setting up Nest integration with Home Assistant.
-The page outlines support for all Nest Thermostats as well as Nest smart cameras, displays, and doorbells.
+The section outlines support for all Nest Thermostats as well as Nest smart cameras, displays, and doorbells.

 Option 4: Use HomeBridge to control both your Ring devices and Smart Thermostat from your iPhone

-As HomeBridge isn’t developed by one company, but an open-source community of developers, you’ll also have to understand the risks involved.
+HomeBridge isn’t developed by one company, but by an open-source community of developers with a common purpose.
+You will have to understand the risks involved with choosing this option, since open-source software can be hard to configure.

 What is HomeBridge?